Hollywood is developing its most ambitious NFT project yet during crypto winter

 But as NFTs began dominating pop culture, something scratched at Broome—mainly that he was unimpressed with what he was seeing.

 “To put it bluntly, it was shit,” Broome says.
 “It was almost like just regurgitating an asset.
-So I started to get excited about this because isn’t this the game of entertainment?
+So, I started to get excited about this because isn’t this the game of entertainment?
 Shouldn’t best creative win?”

 Broome took Meris up on his offer and launched Orange Comet last April with the mandate that everything the company works on be story focused.